mono/website/_posts/2019-02-07-plastic-scm-a-full-version-control-stack-built-with-mono.md

 Why then, we decided to go for .NET/C\# instead of something more portable like Java, or C/C++?
 The reason was clear: because Mono existed.
-We had never decided to use C\# if Mono weren\'t there already.
+We had never decided to use C\# if Mono hadn\'t been there already.
 It promised a way to have cross-platform .NET and we invested heavily on it.
-How did all this go, read along fellow monkeys!
+How did it work out?
+Read along fellow monkeys!

 Fun with cross-platform WinForms
 --------------------------------